agoravoting/agora-core-view/README.md

 # Testing (E2E)

+Setup
 First, make sure you environment is up-to-date.
 The following packages are needed
     protractor
     grunt-protractor-runner

+Run the following command  (first time only)
+    webdriver-manager update

+End to end testing
 To run a test, type in

+    grunt serve
+    webdriver-manager start
     protractor e2e.conf.js

 To add more tests, edit the config file e2e.conf.js